ethereum/ethereum-org-website/src/content/developers/docs/design-and-ux/opportunities-in-liquid-staking-derivatives-ux/index.md

 A well-designed UX can demystify these concepts and make the investment process more intuitive and accessible.

 **Where are your users?
 How can you get in front of them?
 How can you understand their desires?**
-Coinbase is a great example as they originally started with no liquid staking token and are now one of the largest staking pools (regardless of charging more than some competition).
-The reason for that was simply having access to the users.
+Consider Coinbase's trajectory: starting without a liquid staking option, it has grown to one of the premier staking pools by focusing on user accessibility and convenience, despite its higher fees.

 ## User Research  {#user-research}

 Most projects should ask these questions:

-- Do your users care about your LST strategies?
+- Do your users value your LST strategies?
-- What are users doing with their LST?
+- How are users utilizing their LST?
-- What would motivate them to move from a competitor?
+- What could prompt them to switch from a competitor?
-- What is most important for the user?
+- Which aspects do users prioritize?
-- What user segments is your staking pool targeting?
+- Who are the target segments for your staking pool?
-- What new communication channels should you explore to access new pools of users?
+- Which new communication avenues could you explore to reach untapped user groups?

-As the market evolves,**it will be crucial for new projects to focus on clear, simple, and user-friendly platforms**.

-Understanding and catering to user behavior will be **vital** in building successful and sustainable staking pools in the competitive landscape of DeFi.
+As the DeFi landscape evolves, the imperative for LSD projects to cultivate clear, straightforward, and user-centric platforms becomes increasingly apparent.
+Tuning into and addressing user behaviors and preferences is critical to developing successful, enduring staking pools amidst DeFi's competitive ecosystem.